DataONEorg/dataone-web/content/learning/documentation.md

 Click on the portal title to view it or select the edit button to make changes.

-\## **How to Publish Portals**
+## **How to Publish Portals**

 New portals are automatically set to private and only visible to the portal creator.
 The portal will remain private until the owner decides to make it public.

 To make your portal public, go into the settings of your portal.
-Under the description, you'll see a new section called &quot;Sharing Options&quot;.
+Under the description, you'll see a new section called "Sharing Options".
 You can toggle between your portal being private and your portal being public there.

 \[public\](\~/Documents/Portals-Training/public.png)

-\## **Sharing Portals**
+## **Sharing Portals**

 In order to share a published portal, users can simply direct recipients to their unique identifier.
 Portal identifiers are embedded into DataONE's portal URL: _https://search.dataone.org/portals/**portal-identifier**_